 - Undergraduate Research Scholar Grant (URS): The primary purpose of a URS is to enrich the research, scholarship and creative arts experience of the undergraduate student by involving the student in research collaboration with a faculty member.
 The student is expected to become intellectually involved in design and execution of the research project, not just serve as "another pair of hands."
 The undergraduate student writes the URS proposal after he or she has identified a faculty mentor who is interested in serving as the mentor.
 The faculty mentor is expected to make arrangements for the student to receive up to three hours of course credit for the research or creative activity and provide a grade for the work completed by the student.
 Students are encouraged to present a poster, or an equivalent demonstration of the research, on the Undergraduate Research Day.
 The student may request up to $300 (dry lab/creative activity) or $500 (wet lab) for supplies and expenses required for conducting the research or creative activity.
 URS proposals may be submitted at any time.
 They will be reviewed on a monthly basis.
 The form can be found on the web.
 Application Form

 Cooperative Consortium for Transdisciplinary Social Justice Research: As part of the University of the 21st Century Initiative, UofL allocated $250,000 per year for three years (2017-2019) to support this new Consortium to fund the creation or expansion of transdisciplinary social justice research teams, projects, creative activities, and community-engaged scholarship for faculty and students at UofL.
-Each year, beginning in February 2017, the Consortium awards up to 27 Faculty Research Fellowships, and at least one PhD-level Graduate Student Research Assistantship for the calendar year.
-The Consortium also assigns 8 graduate and professional Graduate Fellowships to transdisciplinary research teams, and assigns a minimum of 7 Undergraduate Research Fellowships to advance social justice transdisciplinary research (TDR) activities.
+Each year the Consortium awarded up to 27 Faculty Research Fellowships, and at least one PhD-level Graduate Student Research Assistantship for the calendar year.
+The Consortium also assigned 8 graduate and professional Graduate Fellowships to transdisciplinary research teams, and assigned a minimum of 7 Undergraduate Research Fellowships to advance social justice transdisciplinary research (TDR) activities.

 Social justice TDR stretches past traditional academic multi-disciplinarity or inter-professionalism to foster collaborations across disciplines, colleges, and beyond academia to develop humanistically-infused processes for identifying new solutions to complex, intransigent social problems.